Veroneecah/HR-Analytics-Project/README.md

 # HR Analytics: Employee Performance, Salary & Diversity Analysis (Using Excel and SQL)

 ## Project Overview
-This project analyzes HR data using SQL to uncover insights related to employee compensation, performance, diversity, recruitment effectiveness, and satisfaction trends.
+This project analyzes HR data using Excel and SQL to uncover insights related to employee compensation, performance, diversity, recruitment effectiveness, and satisfaction trends.
 The analysis supports data-driven HR and workforce planning decisions.

 ## Objectives
 - Analyze salary distribution across demographics and departments